benlynch1931/CV/README.md

 ## Ben Lynch

-I am a committed, hardworking and perservering individual; currently studying Software Development at Makers Academy.
+I am a committed, hardworking and persevering individual; currently studying Software Development at Makers Academy.
 I endeavour to take criticism positively, and use it to better my performance and skills.
 I enjoy learning and stepping out of my comfort zone.

 I am keen to kickstart my career as a Software Developer and begin working on projects that impact the lives of people.
 Past projects I have worked on include prototypes for a physics equation calculator and a website for a community choir.